priyamturing/agent_harness/README.md

 - Runs each benchmark scenario without any interactive input from the user
 - Supports the latest model identifiers for OpenAI, Anthropic, and xAI:
   - OpenAI: `gpt-5-high` (mapped to `gpt-5` with reasoning effort set to `high`)
-  - Anthropic: `claude-4.5-sonnet-reasoning`
+  - Anthropic: `claude-sonnet-4-5` (extended thinking enabled automatically)
   - xAI: `grok-4`
-- Launches multiple models in a single CLI invocation; pass `--model` more than once to fan out runs
+- Launches multiple models (even across providers) in a single CLI invocation; pass `--model` more than once and the CLI auto-selects the correct provider for each model
 - Binds all MCP tools to the selected LLM so it can call them while solving the scenario
 - Streams any reasoning traces emitted by the model for easier debugging
 - Automatically provisions a unique MCP workspace each run by sending an `x-database-id` header